Finding the best food dehydrators and figuring out which one is going to suit your needs best can be a tough challenge.

 Another model we believe belongs on our list of best food dehydrators is from Nesco FD-75-A. It’s another of our favorites from this brand.
-It features a top mount fan and has an adjustable thermostat that ranges from 95 to 160 degrees.
-There is 4.6 square feet of drying space.
+It features a top-mount fan and has an adjustable thermostat that ranges from 95 to 160 degrees.
+There are 4.6 square feet of drying space.

 The trays are dishwasher safe and BPA free.
 The entire unit is not BPA free, but the primary surface touching your food is.

 Another thing that’s a bonus when you buy a Nesco is the fact that there are so many great accessories you can add to your dehydrator.

 The brand offers a wide range of products including jerky guns, fruit leather trays, and other items, so you can start with a basic model and upgrade as you learn more about dehydrating.